Vienna (Ultravox song): Reissue

-In 1993 "Vienna" was re-released by Chrysalis, to promote the Midge Ure/Ultravox greatest hits compilation If I Was: The Very Best of Midge Ure & Ultravox.
+On 25 January 1993 "Vienna" was re-released by Chrysalis, to promote the Midge Ure/Ultravox greatest hits compilation If I Was: The Very Best of Midge Ure & Ultravox.
 This reissue peaked at number 13 on the UK Singles Chart.
 Like the compilation album, the single also included songs by Midge Ure (as B-sides).

 Track listings

 All songs written and composed by Warren Cann, Chris Cross, Billy Currie and Midge Ure, except where noted.